dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_attributes.rst

 ----------

   idrac_attributes (optional, dict, None)
     Dictionary of iDRAC attributes and value.
 The attributes should be part of the Integrated Dell Remote Access Controller Attribute Registry.
-To view the list of attributes in Attribute Registry for iDRAC9 and above, see, https://*idrac_ip*/redfish/v1/Managers/iDRAC.Embedded.1/Oem/Dell/DellAttributes/iDRAC.Embedded.1 and https://*idrac_ip*/redfish/v1/Registries/ManagerAttributeRegistry.
+To view the list of attributes in Attribute Registry for iDRAC9 and above, see, \ https://I(idrac_ip\ /redfish/v1/Managers/iDRAC.Embedded.1/Oem/Dell/DellAttributes/iDRAC.Embedded.1) and \ https://I(idrac_ip\ /redfish/v1/Registries/ManagerAttributeRegistry).

     For iDRAC8 based servers, derive the manager attribute name from Server Configuration Profile.
-If the manager attribute name in Server Configuration Profile is <GroupName>.<Instance>#<AttributeName> (for Example, 'SNMP.1#AgentCommunity') then the equivalent attribute name for Redfish is <GroupName>.<Instance>.<AttributeName> (for Example, 'SNMP.1.AgentCommunity').
+If the manager attribute name in Server Configuration Profile is \<GroupName\>.\<Instance\>#\<AttributeName\> (for Example, 'SNMP.1#AgentCommunity') then the equivalent attribute name for Redfish is \<GroupName\>.\<Instance\>.\<AttributeName\> (for Example, 'SNMP.1.AgentCommunity').

   system_attributes (optional, dict, None)
     Dictionary of System attributes and value.
 The attributes should be part of the Integrated Dell Remote Access Controller Attribute Registry.
-To view the list of attributes in Attribute Registry for iDRAC9 and above, see, https://*idrac_ip*/redfish/v1/Managers/iDRAC.Embedded.1/Oem/Dell/DellAttributes/System.Embedded.1 and https://*idrac_ip*/redfish/v1/Registries/ManagerAttributeRegistry.
+To view the list of attributes in Attribute Registry for iDRAC9 and above, see, \ https://I(idrac_ip\ /redfish/v1/Managers/iDRAC.Embedded.1/Oem/Dell/DellAttributes/System.Embedded.1) and \ https://I(idrac_ip\ /redfish/v1/Registries/ManagerAttributeRegistry).

     For iDRAC8 based servers, derive the manager attribute name from Server Configuration Profile.
-If the manager attribute name in Server Configuration Profile is <GroupName>.<Instance>#<AttributeName> (for Example, 'ThermalSettings.1#ThermalProfile') then the equivalent attribute name for Redfish is <GroupName>.<Instance>.<AttributeName> (for Example, 'ThermalSettings.1.ThermalProfile').
+If the manager attribute name in Server Configuration Profile is \<GroupName\>.\<Instance\>#\<AttributeName\> (for Example, 'ThermalSettings.1#ThermalProfile') then the equivalent attribute name for Redfish is \<GroupName\>.\<Instance\>.\<AttributeName\> (for Example, 'ThermalSettings.1.ThermalProfile').

   lifecycle_controller_attributes (optional, dict, None)
     Dictionary of Lifecycle Controller attributes and value.
-The attributes should be part of the Integrated Dell Remote Access Controller Attribute Registry.To view the list of attributes in Attribute Registry for iDRAC9 and above, see, https://*idrac_ip*/redfish/v1/Managers/iDRAC.Embedded.1/Oem/Dell/DellAttributes/LifecycleController.Embedded.1 and https://*idrac_ip*/redfish/v1/Registries/ManagerAttributeRegistry.
+The attributes should be part of the Integrated Dell Remote Access Controller Attribute Registry.To view the list of attributes in Attribute Registry for iDRAC9 and above, see, \ https://I(idrac_ip\ /redfish/v1/Managers/iDRAC.Embedded.1/Oem/Dell/DellAttributes/LifecycleController.Embedded.1) and \ https://I(idrac_ip\ /redfish/v1/Registries/ManagerAttributeRegistry).

     For iDRAC8 based servers, derive the manager attribute name from Server Configuration Profile.
-If the manager attribute name in Server Configuration Profile is <GroupName>.<Instance>#<AttributeName> (for Example, 'LCAttributes.1#AutoUpdate') then the equivalent attribute name for Redfish is <GroupName>.<Instance>.<AttributeName> (for Example, 'LCAttributes.1.AutoUpdate').
+If the manager attribute name in Server Configuration Profile is \<GroupName\>.\<Instance\>#\<AttributeName\> (for Example, 'LCAttributes.1#AutoUpdate') then the equivalent attribute name for Redfish is \<GroupName\>.\<Instance\>.\<AttributeName\> (for Example, 'LCAttributes.1.AutoUpdate').

   resource_id (optional, str, None)